Adriankhl/relativitization/doc/plan.md

 * No work at other carrier
 * No minimum wage and unemployment benefit
 * Don't use trade history data to determine price
+* No pop buy resource from other player

 # Currently unused data
 * Size of factory and institute